eclipse-hono/hono/site/content/getting-started.md

 If you do not run Docker on localhost, replace *localhost* in the link with the correct name or IP address of the Docker host that the Grafana container is running on.
 {{% /warning %}}

-## Using command and control
+## Using Command & Control

-Since Hono 0.6 the first implementation of Command and Control is available.
-A fully working example can be found in the [Command and Control Userguide]({{< relref "user-guide/command-and-control.md" >}}).
+Since Hono 0.6 the first implementation of Command & Control is available.
+A fully working example can be found in the [Command & Control Userguide]({{< relref "user-guide/command-and-control.md" >}}).